open-crypto-broker/crypto-broker-client-go/README.md

 ### Pre-requisites

-A version of [Golang](https://go.dev/doc/install) > 1.24 installed on your local machine is required in order to run it locally from terminal.
-For building the Docker image, you need to have Docker/Docker Desktop or any other alternative (e.g. Podman) installed.
+A version of [Golang](https://go.dev/doc/install) > 1.24 installed on your local machine is required in order to work smoothly with library.

 For running the commands using the `Taskfile` tool, you need to have Taskfile installed.
 Please check the documentation on [how to install Taskfile](https://taskfile.dev/installation/).
 If you don't have Taskfile support, you can directly use the commands specified in the Taskfile on your local terminal, provided you meet the requirements.